Premiership Rugby: Promotion and relegation

 As a result of the COVID-19 pandemic, a moratorium was approved in February 2021 for a halt on top-flight clubs being relegated from the Premiership beginning that season.
 As promotion from the Championship would not be stopped, this meant the Premiership would expand to 13 teams in the following year.

 The moratorium was extended by an additional two seasons in June 2021.
 New regulations would also include a moratorium on promotion from the Championship in the same season had the Premiership expanded to 14 teams and introduce a play-off between the bottom placed Premiership Club and top placed Championship club in 2023–24.
 New minimum standards criteria were announced in September 2022, confirming that promotion from the championship was still due to take place in 2023.

-The Premiership could have expanded again to 14 teams from 2022–23 but the league returned to 12 teams on 6 October 2022 when Worcester Warriors were expelled from the league for the season after entering administration due to financial problems.
+The Premiership could have expanded again to 14 teams from the 2023–23 season but the league returned to 12 teams on 6 October 2022 when Worcester Warriors were expelled from the league for the season after entering administration due to financial problems.
 Despite trying to find a buyer, the club was wound up in February 2023.

 On 17 October 2022, Wasps became the second Premiership club to enter administration that season.
-The club was automatically relegated from the Premiership, with their remaining games cancelled and all results expunged.
+The club was also automatically relegated from the Premiership, with their remaining games cancelled and all results expunged.
+London Irish finished the season but were suspended for the following season during the off season meaning the Premiership contracted to just ten teams from the 2023–24 season.

 European competition qualification

 The top seven teams qualify for the following season's European Rugby Champions Cup.
 The eighth champions cup place is awarded to either the winner of the Challenge Cup or the team placed eighth.
-Teams placed 8-13th that do not qualify for the Champions Cup play in the Challenge Cup.
+Teams placed 8 & 9th that do not qualify for the Champions Cup play in the Challenge Cup.
+The final Challenge Cup place is offered to either the 10th team in the Premiership or the team promoted from the Championship.